-As the coronavirus crisis has many of us now working from home, some are using the extra time at their computers to develop their bioinformatics skills.
-You may find the below links to some online learning resources useful.
+We are listing some online learning resources here which we found to be particularly useful.
 You may find the Bioinformatics clinic sessions a useful complement to your online learning, just drop in for help with coding problems or questions about bioinformatics approaches.

 Demystifying biomedical big data, a user’s guide (seems to be ongoing , but you can still join, course content will be archived after May 9 2020): https://www.edx.org/course/demystifying-biomedical-big-data-a-users-guide